ahmedesoliman/Sign_Lang_AI/README.md

 # Detection

 - Image should be converted into grayscale image and hand should be detected using contour analysis and extraction.
+- Runing the system in real time using std::threads.

 # Threshold